mercurytaurus/C/README.md

 # C++
-This is a repository for learning!
+This is a repository for Ｃ＋＋